zwubbena/hb2-fiie-funding-package/README.md

 #### 📜 Business Rule
 **BR-002: Student Record Deduplication Rules**
-> When multiple evaluation records exist for the same student within a district, only the most recent evaluation (highest **`INITIAL_EVALUATION_DATE`**) qualifies for reimbursement.
+> When multiple initial evaluation records exist for the same student within a district, only the most recent initial evaluation (highest **`INITIAL_EVALUATION_DATE`**) qualifies for reimbursement.
 This prevents duplicate reimbursement claims for the same student.

 #### 📘 Calculation Requirement